uni-tue-kn/UniCorn-P4/README.md

 ## Installation & Start Instructions

 UniCorn-P4 can be started via `docker-compose up` in the docker folder.
-The initial build may take a few minutes.
 This docker-compose file starts up the frontend, the backend, and the Mininet container.

 ## Working with UniCorn-P4

 ### 1. Compiling your P4 Program
 UniCorn-P4 requires the generated P4 runtime file and the intermediate representation file from the compilation command.
-Compile your P4 program like following:
+For convenience, the frontend features a compiler interface for the BMv2 model.

+If you want to compile it manually, you can use the following command:
 ```bash
 p4c /path/to/p4_folder/basic.p4 --target bmv2 --arch v1model --p4runtime-files /path/to/p4_folder/basic.p4info.txt -o /path/to/p4_folder/
 ```